FAQ

 Can I come by myself?

 Most people do.
 It’s customary to get a new partner for each dance.
-You are encouraged to ask anyone to dance — ask people who look like they know what they are doing and they’ll guide you through the dance.
+You can ask anyone to dance — ask people who look like they know what they are doing and they’ll guide you through the dance.
 It’s also fine to come with a partner if you wish.

 What is the structure of a dance event?